StuartHadfield/stuarthadfield.github.io/about.md

 ### Subtile Animations

-Smooth and particularly *barely noticable animations reveal contents in a beautiful way* while scrolling down the page.
+Smooth and particularly *barely noticeable animations reveal contents in a beautiful way* while scrolling down the page.
 A feature which is not necessarily required for obvious reasons, but it surely improves the experience a little further.

 ### Retina Ready